Umpqua Valley Christian School

-Umpqua Valley Christian School is a private Christian school located in Roseburg, Oregon, United States supporting the education of grades K-12 on a single campus.
+Umpqua Valley Christian School is a private Christian school located in Winston, Oregon, United States supporting the education of grades K-12 on a single campus.

 The school has been a member of the Association of Christian Schools International since 2003, and was accredited by Northwest Accreditation Commission in 2004 and again by AdvancED after merging with NWAC in 2012.